ansys/pystk/doc/source/getting-started/about.rst

 - UI plugins are not currently supported.

-- Enabling socket connection by setting :py:attr:`STKXApplication.enable_connect` to ``True`` is not currently supported.
+- Enabling socket connection by setting :py:attr:`STKXApplication.enable_connect` to :obj:`True` is not currently supported.
 Connect commands may be used through the :py:meth:`StkObjectRoot.execute_command` method.

 - When using gRPC, the following methods and properties